glebm/i18n-tasks/README.md

 ### Check health

-`i18n-tasks health` checks if any keys are missing or not used:
+`i18n-tasks health` checks if any keys are missing or not used, and that all the locale files are normalized (auto-formatted):

 ```console
 $ i18n-tasks health